Vilzku/CT70A9110-Back-End/README.md

 ## How to run

+This video shows how to run the project and the main functionalities **https://youtu.be/INNc2jNpRrI**

 When running the project first time **both back-end and front-end** modules need to get node packages installed.
 This can be done by executing the following command in the respective directories.
 ```
 npm install